gnois/losty/README.md

 /page/123   -> 2 due to precedence, q.match = {'123'}
 /past/56    -> 5,  q.match = {'past', 'ast', '56', '6'}
 ```
-Notice that paths are match in order of declaration, and non-pattern path gets a higher precedence.
+Notice the last route receives multiple captures within a single segment.

-And that the last route receives multiple captures within a single segment.
+Path matching is deterministic.
+They are matched in order of declaration, and non-pattern path gets a higher precedence.

 server.route(prefix) may be called multiple times, each taking an path prefix for grouping purpose.